 Pineknot is best for tent camping but also offers some spots for RVs.
 There are flush toilets but no hookups or showers.

-Snow Bear Lodge is one of the more affordable motels in Big Bear and offers an outdoor swimming pool, hot tub, free WiFi, and patios with lake views.
-It is independently owned and has a fantastic location right by Big Bear Lake Village.
+Black Forest Lodge is one of the more affordable lodges in Big Bear and offers an outdoor seasonal swimming pool and hot tub, free WiFi, and rooms with fireplaces and spa baths.
+It has a fun Bavarian theme and has a fantastic location right by Big Bear Lake Village.